U.S.S. Cobaltforge

 Fleet Advanced Heavy Cruiser

 Everyone has a favorite ship, either by stats and playstyle, or by how it looks in the show or game.
 My favorite ship is the Excelsior class, and I have several physical models of it.
 I have a little Micromachine one, Hot Wheels, and Heroclix.
-I'd love to get an Eaglemoss and Attack Wing version, but can't have everything.
+I have even picked up the XL Eaglemoss version!
 When STO was still young, and the level cap was 50 to go along with T5 ships and freshly-minted Fleet versions, the "meta" was fleet Tetryon beams on an Excelsior.
 There weren't any upgrades, cooldown mechanics were unheard of, and Emergency Weapon Cycle was a gleam in its creators' eyes.
 The Excelsior ruled with its stack of engineering powers to sport builds like Drake.
 I was flying happy in my fleet Excelsior.
 The T6 Resolute was one of the first T6 ships out of the gate being only 3 months after the first Fleet T6 and 9 months after Delta Rising when T6 ships came out.
 It was terrible then with its abundance of Engineering seats and no Pilot powers!
 Fast forward to 2021 with the 11th anniversary Legendary Bundle, and the Legendary Excelsior came onto the scene.
 Full Miracle Worker spec, Pilot seating, and Ensign universal; it was a dream loadout.
 I started saving my Zen & Dil, but 16,250 Zen was a tall order.
 Even refining dil daily on 3 characters would take a year.
 I'll admit, I am a Lifetime subscriber so that would reduce the need, but it was going to be 2023 before I could think about a Legendary Excelsior.

 Cobalt is my favorite metal because it looks really cool, so why not make a forge for it?